NuclearMonster/randostargate/README.md

 a silly bot written in tracery JSON that comes up with minimal star gate episode listing ideas based on smashing a bunch of words together, no LLM garbage.

 ## mastodon
-The bot is also on mastodon: https://mastodon.social/@randostargate where it uses https://cheapbotstootsweet.com/ to operate (december 2024: RIP to botsin.space)
+The bot is on mastodon: https://mastodon.social/@randostargate where it uses https://cheapbotstootsweet.com/ to operate

 ## bluesky
 The bot is now on blue sky. https://bsky.app/profile/randostargate.bsky.social